PermaTrak on Timber Pile Foundation

-1. The PermaTrak concrete boardwalk system is manufactured by local precasters throughout the country.
+1. The PermaTrak system is manufactured by pre-qualified regional precasters throughout the country.
 We own and maintain these steel production forms to ensure consistent quality control.

 2. The boardwalk's beginning and ending stations typically utilize our precast abutment piece, on an unreinforced concrete leveling pad.
 Lift inserts allow for easy handling.

 3. Caps are secured to timber piles, setting the template for the rest of the boardwalk.
 Cap components transfer the load from the PermaTrak boardwalk components to the timber piles.

 4. Caps are aligned and measured for correct spacing per the installation drawings.
 A lag bolt is drilled through the center precast hole down into the pile for a secure connection.

 5. A non-shrink grout fills the pile-cap connection for long-term durability.
 The dimples on the top of the caps accept spherical polyurethane pins.